Create the register

 • Use QPUs for real quantum experiments and final validation

-For more detailed configuration options for emulators, see the Extended Usage documentation.
+For more detailed configuration options for emulators, see the Extended Usage - Emulation Configuration section of this documentation.